WWE Rumors: Two Former TNA World Champions Could Join WWE, Dave Meltzer Suggests

 “It depends on what offers they get.
 My impression is that EC3 is going to go to WWE.
 With Lashley, there was a lot of bitterness when he left on both sides.
 So I don’t know about going back there just to go back there.
 I’m pretty sure he would, but I know Michael Hayes is still there.
 But it’s been years and years, and they say time heals all wounds and everything.”

-Meltzer added that the situation with Lashley left him bitter towards WWE, but that he doesn’t see him going to New Japan Pro Wrestling.
+Meltzer added that the situation with Lashley left him bitter toward WWE, but that he doesn’t see him going to New Japan Pro Wrestling.
 Meltzer also noted that Ring of Honor isn’t necessarily his best place either.
 That leaves TNA and WWE, depending on the contract handling.

 As far as Eddie Edwards goes, he’s yet to test the waters of WWE, but once again if the powers that be at World Wrestling Entertainment can offer him an ideal contract, he’d likely join.
 However, fans are most likely to be more interested in seeing the two former superstars return to WWE.
-In particular, Lashley never held a top tier championship in WWE, and Derrick Bateman aka “EC3” was never quite given the room to show what he’s capable of.
+In particular, Lashley never held a top tier championship in WWE, and Derrick Bateman, aka EC3, was never quite given the room to show what he’s capable of.